cardillan/mindcode/doc/syntax/optimizations/EXPRESSION-OPTIMIZATION.markdown

 ## The `read`/`write` instructions

-When the `read` instruction accesses a character in a constant string at a constant index, the instruction is replaced by a `set` instruction accessing the character directly.
+When the `read` instruction accesses a character in a constant string at a constant index, the instruction is replaced by a `set` instruction setting the character value directly.

 The `read` and `write` instructions accessing variables in current processor using a constant name are replaced with a `set` instruction accessing the processor variable directly.